eeyone/PicoClockGreenEasy/README.md

     - weekly/once: If one or more weekdays are selected, the alarm will ring every week on these days.
 If no weekday is selected, the alarm will ring when the defined time is reached and disable itself.
     - skip next alarm: e.g. if you woke up before the alarm time or the next day is a national holiday, activate this function and the next alarm (and only this one) will be skipped.
 This is shown by the slow blinking of the "Alarm On" indicator.
     - gradual alarm mode that progressively increases the duration of beeps to wake up the user gently
+    - music alarm mode that plays back WAV or MP3 files (requires an additional DFPlayer Mini module)
 - and also:
     - persistent saving of clock settings to flash memory
     - optional hourly chime activation using the ambient light sensor
-    - hourly chime sound effects, as alternative to the internal buzzer (requires an additional DFPlayer Mini module)
+    - hourly chime sound effect, as alternative to the internal buzzer (requires an additional DFPlayer Mini module)
     - flashlight function: This turns on the 2 white leds on the left side of the device.
 Their brightness can be adjusted.
 Note that the display is turned off during this time, as display scanning would limit the available brightness.